lizaandrych/Telegram_data_analysis/README.md

 I used pandas for analisis because it is comfortable in use and you can see clearly how data looks like.

 ### Here you can found a lot of examples of chat analitics and their visualization.
-### Also here you can find my own dataset of endings in Ukrainian to detect messages' author's gender.
+### Also here you can find my own dataset of endings in Ukrainian and Russian to detect messages' author's gender.

 Analisis was made in python.
 All plots and statistics are made with pandas, matplotlib, seaborn and plotly.